 The Society believes it’s always OK to share your happiness.
 We even identified 31 Types of Happiness and were the first group to create three happy holiday celebrations so we could get more people noticing and talking about happiness.

-If you want more information watch our video in the upper right hand corner, check out our FAQ’s or make a comment below!!!
+If you want more information check out our FAQ’s!!!

 Thank You to the Not-So-Secretly Happy People Who’ve Made the Society Possible since 1998